Managing Mental Health in the Workplace – Obligations and Best Practices

-- Offering training to managers on how to discuss mental health with employees in an appropriate, sensitive, and empathetic way.
+- Offer training to managers on how to discuss mental health with employees in an appropriate, sensitive, and empathetic way.

-For a more complete treatment of this workplace issue, please read the Practical Law resource Mental Health Conditions in the Workplace Practice Note, available with a free trial to Practical Law.
+For a more complete review of this workplace issue, please read Mental Health Conditions in the Workplace Practice Note, available with a free trial to Practical Law.

 Practical Law has the resources you need to ensure the business manages mental health effectively for its employees